 We ask that you remain COVID aware and take necessary precautions.
 You will no longer be required to wear a surgical face covering before entering our reception areas.
 Masks will still be provided at our entrance for patients who prefer to wear a mask.
 At reception, you will be asked to check and sign your registration form.
 This is an important document; it is your responsibility to make sure all information is filled in and correct.

 Patients are allowed to attend consultations with a visitor.
 We ask that you do not bring multiple visitors with you unless absolutely necessary.

 Patients visiting our Radiology Department will be asked to attend the department on their own.
 Visitors can wait in our atrium whilst the patient attends their diagnostic test.

 All children or young person consultations can be accompanied by one parent or carer.

 Inpatient or Daycase appointments (surgery and endoscopy)

-From Monday 4th April, in line with the new Government guidance “living with covid-19”, we are updating our covid 19 testing for patients coming to Sulis Hospital for elective surgery.
+In line with the new Government guidance “living with covid-19”, we are updating our covid 19 testing for patients coming to Sulis Hospital for elective surgery.

 Before entering the hospital, you will be asked some screening questions regarding your current health and any potential contact you may have had with anyone with coronavirus symptoms.
-You will be asked to provide evidence of your negative LFT tests.

 We hope you understand the importance of these measures to help keep you, other patients and our staff safe.
 Thank you for your support and understanding.